danielmerbet/seasonal_forecast_verification/README.md

 # Seasonal Forecast Verification

 This repository contains analysis for verifying and assessing seasonal forecast accuracy and skill.
-It is designed for researchers and practitioners working with climate forecasts, enabling evaluation and visualization of probabilistic forecast performance.
+It is designed for researchers and practitioners working with forecasting, enabling evaluation and visualization of probabilistic forecast performance.
+In this example, climate data was used but it can be apply to any other environmental variable (hydrology, ecology, etc.)

+## Why is this important?
+- **Purpose**: to evaluate how well the forecast matches observed outcomes.
+It quantifies the reliability of the predictions, helping users understand their accuracy and limitations.
+- **Building confidence**: verification provides confidence to stakeholders (e.g., water managers, farmers, policymakers) in using the forecast as a decision-making tool.
+A forecast with demonstrated skill is more likely to be trusted and applied.
+- **Determining practical value**: seasonal forecasts often have limited skill, especially in certain regions or for specific variables.
+Verification helps determine the operational value of applying the forecast.
+- **Communicating uncertainty**: seasonal forecasts are probabilistic and inherently uncertain.
+Verification ensures that this uncertainty is quantified and effectively communicated.

 ## Features